mikemamaril/s2w-payments/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Search fullfilled payments from Square and import them to WooCommerce as orders
+Search fullfilled payments from Square and import them to WooCommerce as orders by matching product SKU's on both Square and WooCommerce.

 == Description ==